 Posted Oct 12, 2014

-Empathy can be defined as a person’s ability to recognize, feel, and share the emotions of another person, fictional character, or sentient being.
-It involves, first, seeing the other's condition or situation from her perspective; and, second, sharing her emotions, and, in some cases, also her distress.
-Empathy is often confused with pity, sympathy, and compassion, which are all reactions to the plight of others.
+Today, empathy can be defined as a person’s ability to recognize and share in the emotions of another person, fictional character, or sentient being.
+Empathy involves two things: (1) seeing another person’s situation from her perspective, and (2) sharing in her emotions, including, if any, her distress.

-It goes without saying that pity, sympathy, empathy, compassion, and altruism often blur and overlap.
+Needless to say, pity, sympathy, empathy, compassion, and altruism often blur and overlap.

 The empathy paradox

 Zhuangzi and Hui Shi were strolling on the bridge above the Hao river.
-Zhuangzi said, “Out swim the minnows so free and easy, this is the happiness of fish.”
-Hui Shi said, “You are not a fish.
-Whence do you know the happiness of fish?”
-Zhuangzi said, “You are not me.
-Whence do you know I don’t know the happiness of fish?”
-Hui Shi said, “Granted that I am not you, I don’t know about you.
-Then granted that you are not a fish, the case for your not knowing the happiness of fish is complete.”
-Zhuangzi said, “Let’s trace back to the root of the issue.
+Zhuangzi said, ‘Out swim the minnows so free and easy, this is the happiness of fish.’
+Hui Shi said, ‘You are not a fish.
+Whence do you know the happiness of fish?’
+Zhuangzi said, ‘You are not me.
+Whence do you know I don’t know the happiness of fish?’
+Hui Shi said, ‘Granted that I am not you, I don’t know about you.
+Then granted that you are not a fish, the case for your not knowing the happiness of fish is complete.’
+Zhuangzi said, ‘Let’s trace back to the root of the issue.
 When you said, ‘Whence do you know the fish are happy?’, you asked me already knowing I knew it.
 I knew it from up above the Hao.

 Theory of mind